-Uncommon, this essential oil is interesting for its calming and anti-inflammatory properties useful in case of stress or headaches.
+Uncommon, this essential oil is interesting for its calming and anti-inflammatory properties, useful in cases of stress or headaches.
 It also promotes good digestion and activates circulation.
 It also has an anti-asthmatic action and strengthens the immune system.

-What are its benefits, how to use it and its contraindications?
+What are its benefits, method of use and contraindications?

 It is best known for its repellent action against mosquitoes, but its virtues do not stop there.
 Anti-inflammatory, anti-infectious…

-Lemongrass is an herbaceous plant that grows in hot, humid tropical regions.
-It is widely used in cooking, and especially in Asian dishes, which it enhances thanks to its exotic and tangy taste.
-However, citronella is best known for its repellent action against mosquitoes.
-But the health benefits don't stop there!
+Lemongrass is an herbaceous plant that grows in warm, humid tropical regions.
+It is widely used in cooking, and particularly in Asian dishes, which it enhances thanks to its exotic and tangy taste.
+However, lemongrass is best known for its mosquito repellent action.
+But its health benefits don't stop there!

 We know: lemongrass essential oil is effective in repelling mosquitoes and enjoying long summer evenings outdoors without stress.
 To drive away these pests, it is possible to put a few drops of this EO on clothing or apply it to the skin, by mixing “equal parts of lemongrass essential oil with a vegetable oil of hazelnut, calendula or even olive oil,” suggests Margaux Provansal.